-- 3.20.3.22.
-In accordance with the requirements established in GSR Part 2 [17], the plant management operating organization is required to develop and maintain an understanding of the safety significance of the nuclear power plant. - 3.21.3.23.
-The plant management should have an understanding of how nuclear safety features and features for hazard prevention, protection, and mitigation features could be adversely affected by hazards, taking into consideration the safety assessment and graded approach [19].
-This includes an understanding of hazard management measures to increase the plant's resilience. - 3.22.3.24.
-The plant management should have an understanding of the that certain security features of the nuclear power plant, as these that might also be adversely affected by the impact of hazards or the necessaryactivation of mitigation measures. - 3.23.3.25.
-In accordance with the requirements established in GSR Part 2 [17], the operating organization is required to ensure that the plant management can activate established programmes, processes and procedures to protect the plant against potential hazards, and to be prepared to implement hazard mitigation measures and/or strategies for coping with hazard impact6.
+3.20.
+In accordance with the requirements established in GSR Part 2 [17], the plant management is required to develop and maintain an understanding of the safety significance of the nuclear power plant.

+3.21.
+The plant management should have an understanding of how nuclear safety features and features for hazard prevention, protection and mitigation could be affected by hazards, taking into consideration the safety assessment and graded approach [19].
+This includes an understanding of hazard management measures to increase the plant's resilience.

+3.22.
+The plant management should have an understanding of the security features of the nuclear power plant, as these that might also be affected by the impact of hazards or the necessary mitigation measures.

+3.23.
+In accordance with the requirements established in GSR Part 2 [17], the operating organization is required to ensure that the plant management can activate established programmes, processes and procedures to protect the plant against potential hazards, and to be prepared to implement hazard mitigation measures and/or strategies for coping with hazard impact5.
 The following aspects should be taken into consideration, as appropriate:

 - Cooperation with regional and national external organizations: The operating organization should establish communication arrangements with appropriate external organizations as early as possible, to allow timely predictions of potential hazards that could be used as input for the decision-making process and to activate hazard management measures such as firefighting or transporting equipment (e.g. drainage pumps) which might be stored off-site.
-Sections 4 and 5 of this Safety Guide provide further examples of such equipment. - Nuclear security aspects: Hazard management should be developed in consultation with physical protection experts and should include procedures to inform security personnel of any modifications to the physical protection features and of the occurrence of any hazard to ensure the necessary operations are followed for evacuation, hazard mitigation measures and strategies for coping with hazard impact.required actions are implemented.
+Sections 4 and 5 of this Safety Guide provide further examples of such equipment. - Nuclear security aspects: Hazard management should be developed in consultation with physical protection experts and should include procedures to inform security personnel of any modifications to the physical protection features and of the occurrence of any hazard to ensure the necessary operations are followed for evacuation, hazard mitigation measures and strategies for coping with hazard impact.
 Further guidance on nuclear security is provided in Refs.
-[20-23]. - Multi-unit plant sites: For multiple reactor units co-located at the same site or at adjacent sites, either operated by the same or by different operating organizations, the operating organization should consider how the site and the organizational configuration affect the hazard mitigation measures and strategies for coping with hazard impact, especially for hazards with an increased predictability.
-The operating organizations should ensure appropriate cooperation with other operating organizations at the same site or at adjacent sites.
+[20-23].